 Withcboard was recommended to me a couple weeks ago.
-I had vaguely heard of this movie (the third in a trilogy), but the excitement level immediately went up after I learned that it was directed by Kevin S Tenney.
+I had vaguely heard of this movie (the first in a trilogy), but the excitement level immediately went up after I learned that it was directed by Kevin S Tenney.

 Tenney is the director of the fantastic and crazy Night of the Demons – a personal favourite of mine.
 The two films hardly share much in common.
 While NOTD is very much a campy teen slasher, Witchboard is a bit (if only a bit) more sophisticated with a more complex story and older cast (if only in story).

 There are no witches in Witchboard, but rather the story centres around a Ouija board.
 One night at a party, smarmy yuppie Brandon brings his board to play with his ex-girlfriend, Linda.